 I’ve travelled to Costa Rica a few times during my jaunts up and down Latin America and I have to say it’s never been my favourite country.
-The abundance of wildlife is what keeps drawing me back but up until this year I hand’t found a spot that really captured my heart.
+The abundance of wildlife is what keeps drawing me back but up until this year, I hadn’t found a spot that really captured my heart.
 All that changed when I visited the Osa Peninsula and Drake Bay.

 The Osa is everything I wanted Costa Rica to be.
 Still relatively untouched by mass tourism, remote, and easy to find real grassroots local experiences.
 The Osa Peninsula offers a variety of experiences including wildlife spotting, water sports, and cultural activities that allow you to see the heart of the area.

-The region isn’t for everyone, the remote and basic accommodations dotted around Drake Bay, Costa Rica doesn’t usually cater for the uber luxury traveler.
-If you’re not a fan of bugs, spiders or sharing your shower with local bats then you should consider staying in a more upscale rainforest eco lodge like Lapa Rios.
+The region isn’t for everyone, the remote and basic accommodations dotted around Drake Bay, Costa Rica doesn’t usually cater to the uber-luxury traveler.
+If you’re not a fan of bugs, spiders or sharing your shower with local bats then you should consider staying in a more upscale rainforest eco-lodge.
 If you enjoy being surrounded by nature, steps away from rivers and beaches and waking up to the sounds of monkeys rustling in the treetops, then I definitely recommend giving the Osa a try.

 What to do in the Osa Peninsula

 The biggest draw of the Osa is that you are quite literally surrounded by nature.
 This is one the most remote places you can visit in the country and some of the must-do activities involve either a hike or boat ride to access it.
 My best advice is to just relax, switch off your phone and let your jungle side come out.